ralll/django-container-setup/README.rst

   # Download the code from the repository.
   git clone https://gitlab.com/raill/django_container_setup.git .

-  # Remove the README information.
+  # Remove the README and git folder.
-  echo "" > README.rst
+  rm -rf .git README.rst

+.. note:: Create a new git repository in the ``code`` folder, if you wish to control the versions of your code.

 Folder tree
 ===========